SteinOv/SimpleBluetoothLeTerminal/README.md

 - When trying to send a message while the service is reconnecting, it will stop trying to reconnect.
 - Connecting using the GUI after service is connected through intent results in two connections at the same time (and two intents are received for each message)
-- If you install the app and don't allow the `Nearby Devices` permission, a lot of `TASKER_BLE_EVENT` intents will be send, which may cause issues if you use this intent to start a Tasker task, resulting in a lot of tasks being started.

 Since these don't give me problems in my personal project I have no plans for fixing them.
 If you want to fix them, feel free to create a PR.